stresearch/SAFE/debug_example.md

 - your model is downloaed to the container
 - `script.py` is run (which should save out `submission.csv`)

+To test your own private repo, you would need to set your huggingface token as an environment variable somewhere.
+In the Dockerfile: `ENV HF_TOKEN=mytoken`

 You can build: `docker build . -t safe-test`
 Then run: `docker run --rm --gpus all safe-test`